klaudiosinani/klaudiosinani.github.io/src/content/blog/java-stream-api-insights-and-misconceptions-an-essential-introduction.md

 In our code example, we can observe the following:

-1. We first create a stream from the list of names
+1. We first create a stream from a list of names
-2. Using `forEach` we print a greeting for each name.
+2. Using the `forEach` operation we log a greeting for each name
-3. `ForEach` is a terminal operation, thus it consumes the stream.
+3. `ForEach` is a terminal operation, thus it consumes the stream
-4. When we attempt to use `forEach` again, an `IllegalStateException` is thrown since `nameStream` is exhausted after the first use.
+4. When we attempt to use `forEach` again, an `IllegalStateException` is thrown since `nameStream` is exhausted after the first use

 We can confirm our observations via the log output of our code example.